Flutterwave/Java-v3/documentation/Bills.md

         .getBills(from, to);
 ```

-##  Get status of a bill payment
+##  Get actions of a bill payment

-This describes how to get status of a bill payment
+This describes how to get actions of a bill payment

 ```java
 Response response = new Bills().getStatus(id);